Things you need to know

 if you received an e-ticket, you don’t need to print this – just show us your e-ticket on your smartphone and it will be scanned.

 - WHEN YOU ARRIVE

-For your comfort and security, you may have your bag checked on arrival.
+for your comfort and security, you may have your bag checked.
 We appreciate your patience and understanding while these are taking place.

-You need to have your tickets with you, downloaded to your phone or collect them from Box Office.
-You will need your ticket to get into the auditorium and to get up to the Circle (level 2) and Lillian Baylis Circle (level 3) if that is where you are seated.
-If you lose your ticket, our Box Office staff can help by printing or emailing you a new one.
+You need to have your tickets with you, downloaded to your phone.
+You will need your ticket to get into the auditorium and to get up to the Dress Circle (level 1) and Baylis Circle (level 2) if that is where you are seated.
+If you lose your ticket, our Box Office staff can help.

 - THE BOX OFFICE